florinplaesu/CarRental/README.md

 - [ ] As an administrator I want to be able to add a location so that our clients know from where to pick the car.
 - [ ] As an administrator I want to be able to sign in/ register
 - [ ] As a client I want to see the cars provided by the company, so that I can choose accordingly.
-- [ ] As a client I want to be able to rent a car so that
+- [ ] As a client I want to be able to rent a car